24. The Bohr Model (2).

-We continue our discussion on the Bohr model in this post and try to see its applications and implications .
-Neils Bohr , with his assumptions/postulates, derived formulas for the energy of electrons in specific orbits, velocity of electrons and the radius of the orbits.241.jpg
+In this post, we continue our discussion on the Bohr model and study its applications and implications.
+In the earlier post, we discussed how Neils Bohr, with his assumptions/postulates, derived formulas for the energy of the electrons, their velocity and the radius of the orbits.

 For He+atom, n=1 and Ƶ = 2. ∴r1 = 0.529 ×(12 / 2) = 0.2645 Å≈ 1/4th of an angstrom.

-e.g. – The energy for ground state electron of hydrogen atom can be calculated just by plugging in the necessary values, n= 1 and Ƶ = 1 and R=2.18x 10-18 J,
+e.g. – The energy for the ground state electron of a hydrogen atom can be calculated by plugging in the necessary values, n= 1 and Ƶ = 1 and R=2.18x 10-18 J.

 ∴ E(1) = – RH × (12 / 12 ) = -2.18x 10-18 J/atom ⇒Energy of ground state electron in H atom.

-To find energy per mole, we simply divide the quantity by Avogadro’s number → 6.023x 1023.
+To find energy per mole, we simply multiply the quantity by Avogadro’s number → 6.023x 1023.

-Thus, we can theoretically calculate the energy of an electron by just plugging in values of ‘n’ and ‘Ƶ’ for any one electron atom in gas phase.
+We can theoretically calculate the energy of an electron by plugging in the values of ‘n’ and ‘Ƶ’ for any one electron atom in the gas phase.

-We can thus draw an energy level diagram (diagram which shows energies of different orbits) for chemical species using the Bohr Model.
+We can draw an energy level diagram (a diagram that shows the energies of different orbits in an atom) for any chemical species using the Bohr Model.

-e.g. – Hydrogen atom (gas phase) energy level diagram is as follows –
+e.g. – The hydrogen atom (gas phase) energy level diagram –

 242

-Thus, the energy of an electron in the ground state of hydrogen atom= -13.6eV .
+Thus, the energy of an electron in the ground state of a hydrogen atom = -13.6eV.

-3) The Bohr model helps us calculate ionisation energy for certain species and shows us how cations are formed.
+3) The Bohr model helps to calculate the ionisation energy for certain species and shows us how cations are formed.

 ∴Ionisation energy of atomic hydrogen = +13.6 eV.